 3. Identify the best channels and platforms for communicating with members.

-To market association events and programs, it is important to pinpoint the best places to connect with members.
+With association event marketing, it is important to pinpoint the best places to connect with members.
 It’s easy to obtain this information.
 On membership applications, membership renewal forms, and event registration forms, you can request information about the most popular:

 - social media channels